New York State Route 108: Route description

 NY 108 begins at Woodbury Road at the Nassau County line in the community of Cold Spring Harbor.
 Woodbury Road continues east as CR 11, which later becomes Pulaski Road.
 To the west, Woodbury Road proceeds through Nassau County as unsigned CR 12.
 The road, named Harbor Road, passes to the north of the Long Island Rail Road's Cold Spring Harbor station and runs along the Nassau–Suffolk county line.
 The route heads northward through a small residential neighborhood.
 At the intersection with Stillwell Lane, NY 108 southbound crosses into Nassau County, but soon curves away back into Suffolk.
 Soon after, the two-lane road continues into Trail View State Park, where the route becomes desolate, passing two local ponds.
 A short distance later, NY 108 enters a small region of houses and intersects with Lawrence Hill Road.
-At the intersection with Lawrence Hill, NY 108 terminates; just westward lies at an intersection with NY 25A (North Hempstead Turnpike) in Cold Spring Harbor.
+At the intersection with Lawrence Hill, NY 108 terminates; just westward lies an intersection with NY 25A (North Hempstead Turnpike) in Cold Spring Harbor.